arsiakh/StockAnalysis/README.md

 Main Components:
 1. PythonProject: holds all relative files like templates, static , main.py component
 2. program1.py: holds the class Stocks which is the backend needed to run this program where it calculates if a stock is a worthy investement.
-3. Create a venv folder with the rest of the files, including program1.py as this will hold the Lib which is all the packages needed to run this program.
+3. Create a virtual environment folder by inputting: "python -m venv new_env" into your terminal, make sure this is root folder and include program1.py.
+4. Next resolve all import's including flask, yfinance, matplotlib etc.